96boards-hikey/tools-images-hikey960/build-from-source/README-build-from-source.md

 This document describes how to Linux kernel and Android for HiKey960 from source.

-Note: source code of hisi-bl31.bin, fastboot.img, hikey_idt, hisi-lpm3.img, hisi-nvme.img, ptable.img, sec_fastboot.img, sec_uce_boot.img, sec_usb_xloader.img and sec_xloader.img are not available.
+Note: source code of hisi-bl31.bin, hisi-fastboot.img, hikey_idt, hisi-lpm3.img, hisi-nvme.img, hisi-ptable.img, hisi-sec_fastboot.img, hisi-sec_uce_boot.img, hisi-sec_usb_xloader.img and hisi-sec_xloader.img are not available.

 Category
 ========